alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/08-bootstrapping-kubernetes-controllers.md

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.

 The commands in this section will effect the entire cluster and only need to be run once from one of the controller nodes.
+In this case we are connecting to master00:

 ```
-ssh -i ~/.ssh/k8s.pem centos@controller-0.${DOMAIN}
+kcli ssh master00
 ```

 Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods: